GraphiteEditor/Graphite/frontend/src/README.md

 This is where we define global CSS style rules, create/destroy the editor instance, construct/destruct the I/O managers, and construct and `setContext()` the state providers.

+## Global type augmentations: `global.d.ts`

+Extends built-in browser type definitions using TypeScript's interface merging.
+This includes Graphite's custom properties on the `window` object, custom events like `pointerlockmove`, and experimental browser APIs not yet in TypeScript's standard library.
+New custom events or non-standard browser APIs used by the frontend should be declared here.

 ## JS bundle entry point: `main.ts`

 The entry point for the entire project's code bundle.
-Here we simply initialize the Svelte application with `export default new App({ target: document.body });`.
+Here we simply mount the Svelte application with `export default mount(App, { target: document.body });`.